liaoxiong3x/DeepCreamPy/README.md

 ### Using the Binary

-Double-click on the decensor file
+Decensor the images by double-clicking on the decensor file

-### Using with out the binary
+### Running from scratch

 Decensor the images by running